Monday, April 27, 2009

 I wait for DH to finish taking pictures of the food before we can sit down and eat!

 Susan-Marie grows gobo (burdock root) in her wonderful garden.
-She uses a Lee Valley Dandelion Digger to dig out the slim roots without breaking them!
+She uses a Lee Valley Dandelion Digger to dig out the slim roots without breaking them-- good tip!
 If you are interested in growing burdock, it's hard to find info because of it's bad reputation as a weed in North America, but I found some good information here.

-Anyway, on to the dinner!
+Anyway, on to the dinner.
 What a treat!
 What a delight to the senses!
-I don't have their recipes, but they did give me some of the ingredients, and I am including online recipes to investigate.
+I don't have their recipes, but they did tell me some of the ingredients, and I am including online recipes to investigate.

 Photobucket